 Slicing – Slice the root across the grain of the fibers into thin coins (approx ⅛ inch) using a sharp knife or a mandoline slicer.
 You can also cut it into small cubes to make the candy.

-Don’t slice too thin otherwise, it will become dry in texture.
+Don’t slice it too thin; otherwise, it will become dry in texture.

 Usage Ideas

-You can serve candied ginger on its own as candy, to satisfy your sweet tooth.
+You can serve candied ginger as candy to satisfy your sweet tooth.

 Chop it finely and then add it to your cookies, cakes, or bread.

-Add it to your desserts such as brownies, pies, and tarts, or to your drinks like lemon soda.
+Add it to your desserts, such as brownies, pies, and tarts, or drinks like lemon soda.

 Dip these candied ginger pieces in melted chocolate or peanut butter.
 Once done, let them cool down and serve as a special after-dinner treat.